Playstyle & Rotation

 Defensives

-Windwalker Monk has several strong Defensive cooldowns including Touch of Karma, Fortifying Brew, and Diffuse Magic.
+Windwalker Monk has two Defensive cooldowns: Touch of Karma and Fortifying Brew.
 There are also several passive effects on the Class Tree as well as some in the Hero Talent trees that enhance your tankiness.

 You should identify good moments to use Touch of Karma before important damage spikes in encounters.